 8) Make it easy for people to unsubscribe.

-This item is the simplest, and it’s also one of the most important.
-You need to make it easy for people to unsubscribe.
 As hard as you work to make your content interesting and engaging, there are going to be some folks who just don’t want to be receiving your newsletter – and they maintain the right to easily and quickly unsubscribe.
-This is one of the main reasons why I think it’s important to use an email template provider as opposed to just sending emails from Gmail, Yahoo, etc. “Please reply to this email with REMOVE in the subject box” might seem like a viable method to offer your readers, but the reality is that almost nobody feels comfortable doing that.
+This is one of the main reasons why I think it’s important to use an email template provider as opposed to just sending emails from Gmail, Yahoo, etc. “Please reply to this email with REMOVE in the subject box” might seem like a viable method to offer your readers, but the reality is that almost nobody feels comfortable doing so.
 They need to have an unsubscribe link at the bottom of the email where they can get off your list with one click.
 Show them the exit sign.

 9) Get your readers involved.

-How?
-There are many different ways to go about doing this.
+There are many different ways to go about doing so.
 One would be a poll on a topic that your readers are interested in.
-An added benefit of the poll idea would be that people would need to open the subsequent issue to see the results.
-Or you could feature a reader in each issue (what the feature is about would depend on your newsletter’s theme).
-You could even interview various readers on a chosen topic.
+An added benefit of the poll idea would be that people would need to open a subsequent issue to see the results.
+Poll Maker is a great free resource.
 Or you could invite your readers to vote on something, and the winning vote could have an impact on a future issue.
-These are just a few ideas and I’m sure you could think of many more.
-The important thing to remember is that when readers feels like they’re directly involved, they’ll become more invested in what you’re writing and will also be more likely to spread the word to others about you.
+The important thing to remember is that when readers feels like they’re involved, they’ll become more invested in what you’re writing and will also be more likely to spread the word to others about you.

 10) Put your personality into it!

-The newsletters that I receive and look forward to reading every month are the ones in which the author has a writing tone and style that’s all their own – it has personality!
-This is of course easier said than done, but I’d say a good way to get started with this might be to ask yourself: how do I want to come across to my readers?
+The emails that I receive and look forward to reading every month are the ones in which the author has a writing tone and style that’s all their own – it has personality!
+Ask yourself: how do I want to come across to my readers?
 Do you want to be funny?
 Dry?
-A bit self-deprecating?
+Self-deprecating?
 There are countless ways in which you can develop a tone as a writer, and it’s definitely worth giving some thought.
-Someone who does a particularly good job of this is my friend, trumpeter (and comedian) Nadje Noordhuis.

 So there you have it.
 I hope you’ve enjoyed reading these ten tips for improving your newsletter.
 If you consider one, great.
 If you consider all ten – even better!
 Whatever changes you decide to make, I have confidence that you’ll begin to see improvements and growth in your general reception, open rates, and subscription numbers.
 Good luck!